 Most indoor RTLS consist of wireless nodes- typically tags or badges – that emit signals and readers that receive those signals.
 Current real-time location systems are based on wireless technologies, such as Wi-Fi, Bluetooth, ultrawideband (UWB) and other Radio-frequency identification (RFID).

-BLE beacons have been most widely used for locating and triggering content based on proximity in recent years but with the release of the Decawave DW-1000 UWB chip, the space has opened up for much more accurate systems.
-Although UWB based systems allow for much higher precision (10-30cm accuracy within a 3D space), until the hardware costs reduce or smartphones are enabled with UWB chips, the technology remains limited in its consumer applications, when compared with Bluetooth based systems as most smartphones are Bluetooth enabled.
+BLE beacons have been most widely used for locating and triggering content based on proximity in recent years but with the release of the Decawave DW-1000 UWB chip, improvements in software and advances in machine learning algorithms, the space has opened up for much more accurate systems.

 Common RTLS applications include: